|

 reflector (UKW-D).

-Below is the wiring if the first three wheels (I, II and III) of the Enigma KD
+Below is the wiring of the first three rotors (I, II and III) of the Enigma KD

-to the first three wheels of the Enigma KD used by Mil Amt during WWII,
+identical to the first three rotors of the Enigma KD used by Mil Amt during

 |